Phytochemicals, Antioxidants, and...

 Lutein is found in leafy green vegetables.
 It may prevent macular degeneration and cataracts as well as reduce the risk of heart disease and breast cancer.

 Lycopene is found primarily in tomato products.
-When cooked, it appears to reduce the risk for cancer and heart attacks.
+When cooked, it may reduce the risk for cancer and heart attacks.

 Phenolics are found in citrus fruits, fruit juices, dried and fresh plums, raisins, eggplant, cereals, legumes, and oilseeds.
 They are studied for a variety of health benefits including slowing the aging process, protecting against heart disease and tumors, and fighting inflammation, allergies, and blood clots.